scott-abernethy/docreg-web/README.md

 ## Development

 ### Dev setup
-The following setup has been tested on Ubuntu 12.04.2 LTS desktop.
+The following setup has been tested on Ubuntu 12.04.2 LTS desktop and Windows 7 desktop.

 1. Install git, mysql-server-5+, java6+